GoogleChrome/developer.chrome.com/site/en/blog/deps-rems-91/index.md

 ## Remove alert(), confirm(), and prompt() for cross origin iframes

 Chrome allows iframes to trigger Javascript dialogs.
-For example it shows “<URL>
+For example it shows "<URL>
-says ...” when the iframe is the same origin as the top frame, and “An embedded page on this page says...” when the iframe is cross-origin.
+says ..." when the iframe is the same origin as the top frame, and "An embedded page on this page says..." when the iframe is cross-origin.
 This is confusing, and has led to spoofs where sites pretend the message comes from Chrome or a different website.